PuzzleDude98/runic-docs/docs/index.md

 Visit [CurseForge](https://www.curseforge.com/minecraft/mc-mods/origins) or [Modrinth](https://modrinth.com/mod/origins) to learn more about the Origins mod!

+> While all information on these docs is currently theoretical, information stated in these blocks should be noted as even more so.
+It is tentative ideas that may not have any significance in the final version.

 ## General information

 - Most powers are now configurable via data packs.
 You can also add new powers, as well as new origins, via data packs.
 This wiki should help you as a reference for everything important, and will maybe contain a few useful tutorials in the future.